nsidc/qgreenland/doc/user/reference/data-compatibility-guide.md

      and appropriately geolocated.

-   * If your data are not already in the QGreenland project coordinate reference system (EPSG:3413), that’s OK.
+   * If your data are not already in the QGreenland project coordinate reference system (EPSG:3413), that is OK.
 The QGreenland project includes all the tooling necessary to reproject your data, as long as the data meet the metadata requirements.
 A contributor to the QGreenland open source project can take it from here to ensure consistent and compatible results (see